 City or County Building Codes

 Do an inspection of your roof or hire a roofing contractor to tell you how many layers of asphalt your roof has.
-If it’s more than two layers of shingles, chances are good you’ll need to do a complete tear off.
+If it’s more than two layers of shingles, chances are good you’ll need to do a complete tear-off.
 To verify what the restrictions are regarding roof replacement, contact the local building and permit department of your city to ensure you are in compliance with your region’s building codes.

-Lifespan of Current Asphalt Roofing
+The Lifespan of Asphalt Roofing